syedbilalalam1/FreelancerBuddy/README.md

    - Check your internet connection
    - Ensure both documents are properly uploaded

-## 💡 Tips
+## 💡 Pro Tips

-- Use clear, well-formatted PDFs for best results
+- Organize projects by categories for better management
-- Custom instructions can help tailor the answer style
+- Use custom instructions for consistent writing style
-- The AI chat can help clarify document content
+- Utilize the AI chat for quick document analysis
+- Save frequently used prompts as templates
+- Keep your dashboard organized for maximum efficiency

 ## 📝 Notes

 - Keep your API key secure and never share it
 - The tool requires an active internet connection
 - Processing time depends on document size and complexity
+- Regular backups of your work are recommended

 ## 🤝 Support